Allana Lim: Professional career

 After her graduation from FEU, she was signed in to play for KL Ruby of the Malaysian Women's Basketball League (MWBL).
-She debuted in KL Ruby's 66-55 win over Bina Puri, also the first win in that season coming in for injured Australian import Jessica Fergus.
+She debuted in KL Ruby's 66–55 win over Bina Puri, also the first win in that season coming in for injured Australian import Jessica Fergus.
 Lim scored 25 points and made 10 rebounds in that game.
 She went on to play in the MWBL for several years and had brief stints in leagues in Singapore, Thailand, and Indonesia.
 In 2018, Lim played for the NS Matrix of the MWBL.

 Lim played for Iso Kite of the Nepal Women's Basketball League in its inaugural season in 2019.
 Iso Kite failed to progress to the final.
 Although Iso Kite failed to clinch a berth in the final, Lim was recognized as the top scorer for the season.

 Lim in plays for the Parañaque Lady Aces Women's National Basketball League in the Philippines.
 In the draft for the 2021 season she was selected as one of the team's "protected players" which prevented her from being drafted to another team.

+Lim plays for Discovery Perlas of the Women's Maharlika Pilipinas Basketball League as of the 2025 season.

+3x3 career

+Lim also played 3x3 basketball.
+She played for Discovery Pilipinas team in the 2024 Manila Hustle 3x3.